Count Dracula: Modern and postmodern analyses of the character

 Shakespearean actor and friend of Stoker's Sir Henry Irving is widely considered to be a real-life inspiration for the character of Dracula.

 Stoker was the personal assistant of actor Sir Henry Irving and the business manager of the West End's Lyceum Theatre, which Irving owned.
 Stoker saw Irving perform at the Lyceum, and Dracula's mesmeric qualities are seen as a dark, gothic caricature of Irving's charismatic on-stage persona, with the actor displaying a gloomy, chilling intensity and having a powerful hold over his audience.
 In 2002 historian Louis S. Warren writes:

 There is virtual unanimity on the point that the figure of Dracula—which Stoker began to write notes for in 1890—was inspired by Henry Irving himself. … Stoker's numerous descriptions of Irving correspond so closely to his rendering of the fictional count that contemporaries commented on the resemblance. … But Bram Stoker also internalized the fear and animosity his employer inspired in him, making them the foundations of his gothic fiction.

+While contemporaries remarked upon the character's similarity with Irving, Dracula scholar William Hughes specifically cites the influence of Irving's performance as Shylock in a Lyceum production of The Merchant of Venice.

 While having a conversation with Jonathan Harker in Chapter 3, Dracula refers to his own background, and these speeches show elements which Stoker directly copied from An Account of the Principalities of Wallachia and Moldavia: With Various Political Observations Relating to Them by William Wilkinson.
 Stoker mentions the Voivode of the Dracula race who fought against the Turks after the defeat in the Battle of Kosovo, and was later betrayed by his brother, historical facts which unequivocally point to Vlad III, described as "Voïvode Dracula" by Wilkinson: